ravendb/bootcamp/src/Unit-2/lesson4/README.md

 }
 ````

 This will list all the categories of the products.
+Remember that the `Include` function
+ensures that all data is returned from the server in a single response.

 ## Excercise: Employee of the month